SillyTavern/SillyTavern-Docs/Installation/ST-1.12.0-Migration-Guide.md

 #### **IMPORTANT!** Before we begin

-1. Set the data root _before_ first running the server after pulling an update.
+1. **Only if you want to move dataRoot from the default location.
+Otherwise, skip this part.** Set the data root _before_ first running the server after pulling an update.
 Run `npm install` for the `config.yaml` to populate with a new value, or pass a console argument.
 2. All data will be migrated into a `default-user` account.
 See more on [Users](#users) below.

 #### Containerless (bare metal) installs